Believe it or not, science confirms that electricity doesn’t just flow through your TV or your microwave – it runs through your body, too.

 It’s true — electricity is essential for cell-to-cell communication, which keeps your body functional.
 What’s more, researchers from the University of Washington and the University of Boston have revealed that even the tissues surrounding blood vessels have electrical properties that influence how they interact with different chemicals.

-Read on to learn about how the natural electricity in your body works and how it can be applied in a variety of new treatments:
+Read on to learn about how the natural electricity in your body works and how it can be applied in a variety of new protocols:

 Electricity in your veins